How PC-based Methods Err: Towards Better Reporting of Assumption Violations and Small Sample Errors: Proofs

-{F1 $\cap$ G3 $=\emptyset$:} F1 states that no distribution can represent the CI test results $\cT^{ind}\cup\cT^{dep}$.
-The equivalence class represented by $\cG_{out}$ represents a set of separation statements $\cC_{out}^{sep}$ such that a corresponding set of conditional independence statements that can be represented by a family of distributions.
+{D1 $\cap$ G3 $=\emptyset$:} D1 states that no distribution can represent the CI test results $\cT^{ind}\cup\cT^{dep}$.
+The equivalence class represented by $\cG_{out}$ represents a set of separation statements $\cC_{out}^{sep}$ such that a corresponding set of conditional independence statements can be represented by a family of distributions.
 As the CI test results cannot be represented by a distribution, this one-to-one correspondence must be violated for at least one tuple $(X,Y,\mathbf{S})$, i.e.

-{F2 $\cap$ G3 $=\emptyset$:} F2 states that the distribution that represents the conditional independencies $\cT^{ind}$ is not Markovian to any graph in the equivalence class represented by $\cG_{out}$.
+{D2 $\cap$ G3 $=\emptyset$:} D2 states that the distribution that represents the conditional independencies $\cT^{ind}$ is not Markovian and faithful to any graph in the equivalence class represented by $\cG_{out}$.
 By definition, that means for at least one tuple $(X,Y,\mathbf{S})$,